domdomegg/typescript-library-template/README.md

 2. Add the `NPM_TOKEN` secret (For publishing)
 3. Update the package name and description in `package.json`
 4. Update this README
+5. Add the repo to the appropriate [file sync automation rules](https://github.com/domdomegg/domdomegg/blob/master/.github/workflows/repo-file-sync.yaml)
-5. Run `npm i` and start developing!
+6. Run `npm i` and start developing!